Presented by Brian Crow

-MasterCard chargeback stages
+- MasterCard chargeback codes

 - Zero Liability coverage vs. Reg E liability schedule

-Business debit cards and a comparison of coverage with personal cards
+- Business debit cards and a comparison of coverage with personal cards

-Proper handling of a chargeback when Regulation E also applies
+- Proper handling of a chargeback when Regulation E also applies

-Dispute resolution procedures
+- Dispute resolution procedures

 About the Speaker:

-This program was recorded in its entirety in October 2013.
+This program was recorded in its entirety in August 2015.
 The CD-ROM includes program slides, materials (if available) and follow-up Q & A document.